Lie groups of Poisson diffeomorphisms: Lie groups of Poisson diffeomorphisms

 In particular, the (normal-crossing) log-tangent bundle (Example \ref{ex:logsymplectic}) and the elliptic tangent bundle (Example \ref{ex:ellipticpoisson}) are isotopically closed. \end{example} \begin{example} If $\AA\Rightarrow M$ is an isotopically closed almost injective Lie algebroid, and $\BB\Rightarrow Z$ an (almost injective) isotopically closed subalgebroid over a hypersurface $Z\subset M$, then the rescaling $[\AA;\BB]$ is also isotopically closed.
 This applies to the scattering-tangent bundle (Example \ref{ex:scatteringsymplectic}). \end{example}

 \begin{remark} In all of the above examples, the anchor also provides an embedding $\rho:\Gamma_c(\AA)\to \mf{X}_c(M)$ of topological vector spaces, and thus it is an initial map.
-In general, when $\rho(\Gamma_c(\AA))$ is closed in $\mf{X}_c(M)$, the map $\rho$ is an embedding by the open mapping theorem for Fr\'echet spaces (although $\Gamma_c(\AA)$ is not a Fr\'echet space, $\Gamma_K(\AA)$ is for every compact $K\subset M$). \end{remark} We expect that every almost injective Lie algebroid is isotopically closed, at least for those for which the anchor $\rho:\Gamma_c(\AA)\to \mf{X}_c(M)$ is an embedding.
+In general, when $\rho(\Gamma_c(\AA))$ is closed in $\mf{X}_c(M)$, the map $\rho$ is an embedding by the open mapping theorem (\cite{jarchow1981}, Theorem 5.5.2) for bornological webbed spaces to inductive limits of Baire topological vector spaces (both of which include inductive limits of Fr\'{e}chet spaces, which is our case) . \end{remark} We expect that every almost injective Lie algebroid is isotopically closed, at least for those for which the anchor $\rho:\Gamma_c(\AA)\to \mf{X}_c(M)$ is an embedding.
 However, we were not able to prove it in this paper.
 Therefore, it is added as a separate assumption in the proposition below.

 \begin{proposition} Let $\AA\Rightarrow M$ be an \emph{isotopically closed} almost injective Lie algebroid for which $\rho:\Gamma_c(\AA)\to \mf{X}_c(M)$ is an embedding of topological vector spaces.
 Then $\InnAut_c(\AA)$ is a regular initial Lie subgroup of $\Diff_{c,0}(M)$. \end{proposition}